Orkney child abuse scandal: Removal of the M, T, B and H children

+Proof hearing

+The case came to court on 3 April 1991, by acting Orkney Reporter Gordon Sloan following the parents' refusal to accept the grounds of referral to the Children's Panel.
+In a 1992 article The Independent explain the role of the Reporter in the Scottish system:

-The case came to court in April, and after a single day the presiding judge, Sheriff David Kelbie, dismissed the case as fatally flawed and the children of the four families were allowed to return home.
-The judge criticised the social workers involved, saying that their handling of the case had been "fundamentally flawed" and he found in summary that "these proceedings are so fatally flawed as to be incompetent" and that the children concerned had been separated and subjected to repeated cross-examinations almost as if the aim was to force confessions rather than to assist in therapy.
-Where two children made similar statements about abuse this appeared to be the result of "repeated coaching".
-He added that in his view "There is no lawful authority for that whatsoever".
-Sheriff Kelbie also said that he was unclear what the supposed evidence provided by the social services proved.
+The proceedings were conducted in private, without press present.
+After a single day, the presiding judge, Sheriff David Kelbie, dismissed the case as fatally flawed and the children of the four families were allowed to return home.
+The judge criticised the social workers involved, saying that their handling of the case had been "fundamentally flawed".
+He found in summary that "these proceedings are so fatally flawed as to be incompetent" and that the children concerned had been separated and subjected to repeated cross-examinations almost as if the aim were to force confessions rather than to assist in therapy.
+Where two children made similar statements about abuse, this appeared to be the result of "repeated coaching".
+Sheriff Kelbie added that in his view "There is no lawful authority for that whatsoever" and he also said that he was unclear what the supposed evidence provided by the social services proved.

 The children were returned by plane to Kirkwall airport on 4 April 1991 where they were reunited with their parents.

-The Reporter appealed against the dismissal of the case and on 12 June 1991, the Court of Session, sitting as Scotland's premier civil appeal court, upheld the appeal, stating that the Sheriff had "allowed himself to form views about the contents [of the social workers' evidence that] would have made it impossible for him to bring a fair and balanced judgement to the issues".

-The case was remitted back to the sheriff court to proceed.
-The Reporter took the view that in the light of factors including the publicity since Kelbie's decision, the case was severely compromised.
-The application was formally abandoned.

-The objects seized during the raids were later returned; they included a videotape of the TV show Blackadder, a detective novel by Ngaio Marsh, and a model aeroplane made by one of the children from two pieces of wood, which was identified by social workers as a "wooden cross".
+The objects seized during the raids were later returned; they included a videotape of the TV show Blackadder, a detective novel by Ngaio Marsh, and a model aeroplane made by one of the children from two pieces of wood, which had been identified by social workers as a "wooden cross".
 The minister was asked to sign for the return of "three masks, two hoods, one black cloak", but refused to sign until the inventory was altered to "three nativity masks, two academic hoods, one priest's robe".

+On 1 May, the Crown Office issued a statement in which it was said no one would be charged with any offence, and there would be no continuing criminal investigation.

+Appeal

+The Reporter, Gordon Sloan, appealed against the dismissal of the case and on 15 April 1991, it was confirmed that an application for appeal for the case had been submitted.
+It was, however, decided that regardless of the outcome of the appeal the case would not proceed further as a criminal investigation.
+The Court of Session, sitting as Scotland's premier civil appeal court, upheld the appeal, stating that the Sheriff had "allowed himself to form views about the contents [of the social workers' evidence that] would have made it impossible for him to bring a fair and balanced judgement to the issues".

+Gordon Sloan decided to abandon the appeal and took the view that in the light of factors including the publicity since Kelbie's decision, the case was severely compromised.